-Catering: Burger King Drive Thru, Starbucks Drive Thru, The Water Bridge Table Table Amenities: Premier Inn Outdoor Space: Small grass area beside Burger King Charging Points: GeniePoint 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, ASDA On the Move, Greggs, Subway, Starbucks on the Go, Tango Ice Blast, LPG (FloGas), Free Cash Machine
+Catering: Burger King Drive Thru, Starbucks Drive Thru, The Water Bridge Table Table Amenities: Premier Inn Outdoor Space: Small grass area beside Burger King Charging Points: GeniePoint 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, ASDA Express, Greggs, Subway, Starbucks on the Go, Tango Ice Blast, LPG (FloGas), Free Cash Machine

-EG Group-operated facilities: First 2 hours free for all vehicles, after which cars must pay £8 for up to 24 hours and HGVs, coaches and commercial vehicles must pay £14.99, or £19.99 to include a meal voucher.
-Prices are paid in the shop.
+EG Group and Asda-operated facilities: First 2 hours free for all vehicles, after which cars must pay £8 for up to 24 hours and HGVs, coaches and commercial vehicles must pay £14.99, or £19.99 to include a meal voucher.
+Prices are paid in the Asda Express shop.
 These fees are strictly enforced by Parking Eye.

 Table Table and Premier Inn: Customers and guests of Premier Inn and Table Table are entitled to free parking but must provide their registration number to reception or the bar in order to receive this.
 Chargeable parking is also available for non-guests or customers between 8am and 6pm 7 days a week and is charged at £1 per hour.

 This information is provided to us by third parties.
 You should always check with staff on site.

 This service area is situated off the main access road to the Uttoxeter Sewage Treatment Plant, close to the Derby Road Roundabout.

 The service area may need to close if the Derby Road Roundabout upgrade scheme is carried forward.
 This has been delayed until 2025 at the earliest, and any such scheme would need to be fleshed out in more detail to assess its impact.